cbrown5/cbrown5.github.io/_posts/2016-06-22-rstats-for-coral-reefs.md

 ### 6. tidyr
 Ok, so you have entered your data (or got it from someone else), but wait a minute, the way you entered it doesn't let you use `ggplot2`, `dplyr`, `lm()`.. (if you followed my [guide](http://www.seascapemodels.org/rstats%20rspatial/2015/11/13/data-commandments.html) you shouldn't have this problem).
 Do you need to reenter it?
-Nope, `tidyr` to the rescue.
+Nope, `tidyr` (for [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)) to the rescue.
 The package `tidyr` lets you reformat data in ways (e.g. from wide format to long format) in the way that most stats packages prefer it.
+Check out this [blog](https://blog.rstudio.org/2014/07/22/introducing-tidyr/).

 ### 7. vegan
 The package `vegan` provides good old multi-variate analysis, without the cost of Primer.
 Admittedly this package is slightly harder to use than Primer, but hey if you are already using R, the jump to primer is easy.
-Check out the [vignette](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwja7OuK_bzNAhVG9GMKHUdYDnQQFgg3MAM&url=https%3A%2F%2Fcran.r-project.org%2Fweb%2Fpackages%2Fvegan%2Fvegan.pdf&usg=AFQjCNHjnMBiuiNp84VjObqMghCwxcyLxA&sig2=t_EaCR3fJpc-O0rCih9P1w&bvm=bv.125221236,d.cGc) to get started.
+Check out the [vignettes](https://cran.r-project.org/web/packages/vegan/vignettes/) to get started.

 That's my top 7.
 Good luck getting started.